All Episodes

 It's called the Grassley Graham Memo.

-That would be you uh that says the bulk of information was the phony Russian Clinton bought and paid for dossier, and we know that politically speaking, they only had an asterisk that said it may have a slight political taint.
+That would be you that says the bulk of information was the phony Russian Clinton bought and paid for dossier.

-That sounds like an omission of fact to me to commit a fraud, and more importantly, they didn't verify or corroborate it because a lot of it turned out to be untrue.
+And more importantly, they didn't verify or corroborate it because a lot of it turned out to be untrue.

-Uh is that a fraud against the FISA court judges and is that a crime?
+Is that a fraud against the FISA court judges?

 The same document was provided to the president by Comey after he got elected and says, I want you to know about this.

-We we can't verify it.
+We can't verify it.

 We don't know if any of it's true, but I just want to let you know it's out there.